hoorayimhelping/PHQ-9/README.md

-Implement a mobile-friendly [PHQ-9](https://en.wikipedia.org/wiki/Patient_Health_Questionnaire) questionnaire front-end in React.
+##Implementation of a mobile-friendly [PHQ-9](https://en.wikipedia.org/wiki/Patient_Health_Questionnaire) questionnaire front-end in React

 ###Stories:
 1) As a patient I want to take the PHQ-9 depression screener through my phone (mobile-friendly site) and get the assessment score and what that means.